Australia: Siemens to remain in Adani mining project despite climate criticism | DW | 13.01.2020

 The German engineering firm has reaffirmed plans to support the controversial Adani coal mine project.
 Siemens has come under fire for the project's climate implications, with bushfires currently raging across Australia.

-Siemens announced Sunday that it will remain involved in a controversial coal mining project in Australia, despite massive environmental criticism as the country continues to be ravaged by bushfires.
+Siemens has announced it will remain involved in a controversial coal mining project in Australia, despite massive environmental criticism as the country continues to be ravaged by bushfires.

 The German conglomerate has a contract worth roughly €18 million ($20 million) which requires Siemens to supply rail infrastructure for the Carmichael mine in Queensland, near the Great Barrier Reef.